Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Experimental Results: CNNs

+\textbf{Average performance:} Table \ref{tab:CLADO_PTQ_CNN} presents the averaged post-training quantization performance of algorithms under different model sizes (see Figure~\ref{fig:exp_CNNs} for tradeoff curves with more data points.)
+CLADO delivers the best PTQ models under most constraints.
+Its advantage is especially prominent when models are aggressively compressed to low precisions.
+For example, under the smallest model size constraints in the table, CLADO demonstrates $5.73\%$ (ResNet-34) to $32\%$ (MobileNetV3) accuracy improvement over HAWQ and MPQCO.
+However, we note that the PTQ degradation in these low precision regions is too high and renders the results less meaningful.
+To address this, we apply additional quantization-aware fine-tuning.
+The QAT results are in Figure \ref{fig:qat_mpq}.

+We found that, though CLADO is derived with (\ref{eq:FLDICT2}) under the PTQ settings, its bit-width assignments remain superior to others after fine-tuning.
+Since QAT significantly reduces degradation, the difference between algorithms' after-QAT performance is much smaller.
+E.g., for 8.87MB ResNet-34, CLADO, HAWQ, MPQCO achieve pre-QAT accuracies of $44.40\%$, $9.96\%$, and $0.51\%$, respectively, and post-QAT accuracies of $72.34\%$, $72.00\%$, and $72.08\%$. \emph{Although the after-QAT difference is small, CLADO maintains meaningful advantage: e.g.}, for ResNet-34 with 8.87MB size constraint and ResNet-50 with 8.94MB, 9.22MB, and 9.50MB constraints, CLADO maintains $\le 1\%$ accuracy degradation while others exhibit a higher degradation.

-\textbf{Size of the sensitivity set:} Figure \ref{fig:i1k-v} shows the median, the upper quartile (75\%), and the lower quartile (25\%) of algorithms' performance on the randomly sampled sensitivity sets.
+\textbf{Dependence on the sensitivity set:} Figure \ref{fig:i1k-v} shows algorithms' variation due to different samples of the sensitivity set.
+For each sample size, it presents, the median, the upper quartile (75\%), and the lower quartile (25\%) of algorithms' performance on the 24 randomly sampled sensitivity sets.
 CLADO produces reasonably stable results.
-Though it may have slightly higher variation than the alternatives, its lower quartile performance is almost always better than their upper quartile performance.
+Though it may have slightly higher variation sometimes, its lower quartile performance is almost always better than alternatives' upper quartile performance, which is especially true when the sample size is $\geq 1024$ on ImageNet.

-{ \emph{In addition, we found that CLADO keeps improving with larger sensitivity sets while MPQCO and HAWQ do not.} Figure \ref{fig:rgn_trend} shows, for RegNet, the change in algorithms' average performance when using different sensitivity set sizes.
-When increasing the number of samples from 1024 to 4096, the performance of HAWQ and MPQCO either does not change at all or changes negligibly ($\approx 0.1\%$).
-However, CLADO's performance improves by $0.58\%$, on average.